hefengxuyang/ethereum-mnemonic-utils/README.md

 Logic adapted from https://github.com/satoshilabs/slips/blob/master/slip-0010/testvectors.py and https://github.com/trezor/python-mnemonic.

+Notice:

+This project is just for test, and the security test will be TODU.

 ### Requirements

 python3 with version <=3.8.7  (the latest version is unsupported, you can use pyenv when the system contain another python)